KseniiaErnest/JS-Module1-FinalProject-Game/README.md

 ## Optional:
 - To add an _anime preference function_, where a player can choose what anime quiz game they want to play;
+- Create, for example, 30 questions, but only 10 of them will be used in one set of the game.
+- Create a record of names and scores, save them;

 ## Class, properties, methods
 - class Player {